GoLangsam/dotgo/README.md

 ### `dottxt` - currently: No Need
 And, as it's 'go awarness' can be switched off, there is currently no need for a twin such as `dottxt`.
 (This may change, if we feel need to add awarness for go specific stuff such as packages or vendoring.
-If so, there shall be a plain vanilly `dottxt`)
+If so, there shall be a plain vanilla `dottxt` - also useful e.g. for `*.md`)

 ### `dothtml` - coming soon
 Now -as You might now- the standard library provides a second template package: `html/template`.
 Even so being isomorphic, it has other benefits when applied to xml/html.